 - It is observed that some of the candidates are hard negotiators and do not crack down easily.
 Their expectation could be much higher and may not often fit into the compensation bracket.
 As a result, you may lose such good candidates purely during the salary negotiation stage.

 - Hence, it is recommended that have a backup of shortlisted candidates ready so that once a candidate does not fall through the salary negotiation stage and the second one does not like the role and rejects the organization, you have the next best ready, else you may have to start the selection process right from the scratch which may eat up quite a bit of your qualitative time.

 There are some important points which a recruiter needs to bear in mind.
 The number of rounds in the selection process should not be too many, else it puts off the candidate.
-One or two rounds are common which should be followed by a final round.
+One or two rounds are common, which should be followed by a final round.
 The number of interview rounds actually depends on the profile that is being looked at.
-For senior level employee, since the stakes of the position are higher, more number of rounds may be desirable.
+For senior-level employees, since the stakes of the position are higher, more rounds may be desirable.

 Barriers in Effective Selection

-- While we have understood the process of selection, it would be prudent to also have an insight into the barriers in effective selection.
+- While we have understood the process of selection, it would be prudent to also have an insight into the barriers to effective selection.

-- Incorrect perception of a candidate who has come for interview may bias the interviewer and may result into inappropriate process of selection.
-For instance, an interviewer may not interpret the answers correctly leading to inappropriate decision in perception.
+- Incorrect perception of a candidate who has come for an interview may bias the interviewer and may result in the inappropriate process of selection.
+For instance, an interviewer may not interpret the answers correctly, leading to an inappropriate decision in perception.

 - One such type of perceptual error is Halo effect, where in a single trait of an individual may overshadow all other traits of a candidate.